 – Experiential, Project Based Learning: Experiential learning based on a group project, which culminates in a professional presentation before a business audience.

 – Individual Career Coaching: Personalized coaching and career development, including access to the Tuck Bridge Alumni network, over 4000 strong since 1997.

 Stop by this information table to speak with Tuck Business Bridge representative Paul Doscher and learn more about this graduate program and its admissions processes.

-Please join us for the inaugural biennial lecture given in a lecture series in honor of Professor Jay Caplan, who taught for 30 years in the French Department at Amherst College.
-We have invited Professor Pierre Saint-Amand, the Benjamin F. Barge Professor of French at Yale University, to give a lecture on the topic of "Inside the French Boudoir: Architecture and Desire in the Eighteenth Century."
+Please join us for the inaugural biennial lecture in a series in honor of Professor Jay Caplan, who taught for 30 years in the Department of French at Amherst College.
+We have invited Pierre Saint-Amand, the Benjamin F. Barge Professor of French at Yale University, to give a lecture on the topic of "Inside the French Boudoir: Architecture and Desire in the 18th Century."
 The lecture will be given in English.

 The lecture and reception are free and open to the public.
-This event is sponsored by the Amherst College French Department and the Turgeon Fund.
-The lecture series was made possible by the generous donations of French Department alumni offered in honor of Jay Caplan.
-For further information about this event, please contact the French Department.
+This event is sponsored by the Amherst College Department of French and the Turgeon Fund.
+The lecture series was made possible by the generous donations of French department alumni, offered in honor of Jay Caplan.
+For further information about this event, please contact the French department.

 You may know the Myers-Briggs Type Indicator (MBTI) from your psychology class or the knock-off quiz you took online.
 But did you know the real deal can help you explore which career paths are a good fit for you?
 Your sophomore year is the perfect time to reflect on how your personality can provide direction in your search for meaningful work.

 Combine this workshop with the Sophomore Strengths workshop on March 22, and you’ll be much more likely to choose your next career steps based on what’s a good fit, rather than just whatever opportunities come your way.